cdmoro/literature-clock/README.md

 - `screensaver`: activate Screensaver mode
 - `locale`: set the locale
 - `theme`: set the theme
+- `font`: set a custom font from Google Fonts (it will be available on the font selector input!)
+- `fade`: enable/disable fade effect
+- `showtime`: enable/disable the clock on top of the screen
 - `time`: get the quotes for a particular time ([link](https://literatureclock.netlify.app/?time=12:30))
 - `quote`: test a quote before submitting it ([link](https://literatureclock.netlify.app/?quote=Hi%20mom!%20I%27m%20part%20of%20the%20Literature%20Clock!)).
 You don't need to escape the quote by adding the special characters, just write the quote and the browser will add them
 - `index`: get a specific quote from the array of quotes instead of a random one (for testing purposes)

 ## Languages

+There is support for the following languages (by default, it will try to use the system language):

+-English
+-Spanish
+-Portuguese
+-French
+-Italian

+Want to implement a new language?
+Sure thing, ping me and let's talk about it!

+### About the translations

-All translations were made from the original CSV English file, sometimes the translation it's not accurate (I used Google Translate, yes, I know), and the time is not highlighted properly, but it's fine, this is something that can be fixed easily, just one quote at a time.
-Plus, I marked all the _bad_ quotes with an asterisk so at some point all of them will be fixed.
+All translations were made from the original CSV English file, sometimes the translations are not accurate (I used Google Translate, yes, I know), and the time is not highlighted properly, but it's fine, this is something that can be fixed easily, just one quote at a time.
+Plus, I marked all the _bad_ quotes with an asterisk so at some point all of them will be fixed :)

 In any case, if you want to help you can: